aboElhammd/FIFO/README.md

 After the fork join ends, you will check for the signal test_finished if it is high or not.
 If it high, then the simulation stops and I display a message with summary of correct and error counts .

-Verification Requirements .
+Verification Requirements :

 The verification requirements for the FIFO module are as follows:
 ![image](https://github.com/aboElhammd/FIFO/assets/124165601/ebaf0a76-2745-41e4-a195-459f07986246)

-Coverage Report.
+Coverage Report:
 The coverage report for the verification is included in the repository.

 Bug Identification and Rectification: